-Rich incorporates creative writing and the visual and dramatic arts into the Literature of the Sea course at Williams-Mystic.
-He is a professional illustrator himself, creating ink and watercolor drawings for many of his articles.
-He has illustrated two children’s books on maritime topics, notably Women and the Sea—and Ruth!.
+Rich is a professional illustrator himself, creating ink and watercolor drawings for many of his articles and books.
+He has illustrated two children’s books on maritime topics, notably Women and the Sea—and Ruth!
 Rich edits the Searchable Sea Literature website, which is designed and researched by Williams-Mystic students.
 He regularly hosts summer research students and encourages undergraduates in any major to contact him about literature of the sea.

 Rich is a visiting writer at Kresge College at the University of Santa Cruz, CA in the fall of 2017 and with the English Department and Centre for Science Communication at the University of Otago, New Zealand, in the spring of 2018.

 Rich’s author page, as a member of the Author’s Guild

 Rachel Earnhardt, Wesleyan ’17 (WM S’16), funded by Williams-Mystic: editing work for “Seafaring America” book series; new peer-reviewed biography of Carl Safina for “Searchable Sea Literature.”

 Emma McCauley, SUNY Stonybrook ’17 (WM S’17), funded by Williams-Mystic: editing work for “Seafaring America” book series; editing for “Searchable Sea Literature”; and a co-authored article in a forthcoming issue of Sea History magazine with the working title “Sailing the ‘Sharkish Seas’: The Nineteenth-Century American Whalemen’s Perception of Sharks.”